 Now, this is confusing, right?
 We haven’t arrived at a definite conclusion regarding which font should be used for your dissertation headings.
-So what now then?
-How do you know which font to use?
+So, what now then?
+How do you know which dissertation font style to use?
 We’ve got you covered there too.

 What Else Should You Know About Formatting Your Dissertation?

-Apart from knowing the ideal font for your dissertation, there are other things that you need to know too.
-These include –
+Apart from knowing the perfect dissertation font style, there are other things that you need to know too.
+These include

-- The font size you should use should be at points 10, 11 or 12.
+- The dissertation fontsize you should use should be at points 10, 11 or 12.
 Subscripts and superscripts (footnotes, formulas, etc.) should be 2 points smaller than the size you have used for the body text.
 These sizes make it easier to read the text even when the page is zoomed out.

 - The text of your dissertation should appear in one single column on every page of your dissertation.
 You should never make multiple columns for the text of the different chapters of your dissertation.